vglazer/USRA/subgraph_finding/README.md

 ## Building Instructions
 You will need `make` and `gcc`.
-To install these on Ubuntu, run `apt-get install build-essential`.
-If you are on MacOS, run `xcode-select --install`.
+To install these on Ubuntu, run `sudo apt-get install build-essential` in a terminal window.
+If you are on MacOS, use `xcode-select --install` instead.

 To build everything, just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.